valient-newman/SQLitePass/README.md

 My Github Repository <https://github.com/valient-newman>

-This addition gives the support for Rad Studio Delphi 2007 to SqlitePass and quite possible to Delphi 2005, 2006.
+This addition gives the SqlitePass support for Rad Studio Delphi 2007 and quite possible to Delphi 2005, 2006.

 Packages for Delphi 2007 would probably work in Delphi 2005, 2006.